WebQA: Multihop and Multimodal QA: Metrics

 \section{Metrics}

-Our benchmark requires a system to answer open-domain questions and cite the sources.
+\data{} requires a model to answer open-domain questions and cite its sources.
 Therefore, we evaluate model performance with respect to both relevant fact prediction and question answering.
-We use F1 to score the choice of supporting facts.
+While fact retrieval is easily evaluated via F1, language fluency and accuracy metrics are nuanced.